-When a Gem is not in a transaction and aborts, GEM_ABORT_MAX_CRS specifies the maximum number of commit records to analyze to compute the writeSetUnion since the last time this session aborted.
-If the number of commit records would exceed this limit, the abort is treated similar to a LostOt and all in-memory copies of committed objects are marked invalid and will be re-read as needed during subsequent execution.
+When a Gem aborts, GEM_ABORT_MAX_CRS specifies the maximum number of commit records to analyze to compute the writeSetUnion since the last time this session aborted.
+If the number of commit records would exceed this limit, the abort is treated similar to a LostOt and all in-memory copies of committed objects are marked invalid and will be reread as needed during subsequent execution.